DeepTutor: Towards Agentic Personalized Tutoring: Evaluation Protocol and Hyperparameters

-\paragraph{Evaluation Protocol.} Correctness is assessed via a two-stage pipeline. \emph{Stage~1 (Extract)}: an LLM extracts the model's final answer from its free-form output (model: Claude Sonnet~4.6, temperature~$= 0.0$, max tokens~$= 16\,384$). \emph{Stage~2 (Judge)}: a second LLM call compares the extracted answer to the ground truth using benchmark-specific rubrics (same model and settings for consistency).
-For GAIA, exact-match is applied per difficulty level (L1--L3); for GPQA and HLE, option matching or text equivalence is applied.
-All pass@1 scores are reported as percentages.
+Correctness is assessed via a two-stage pipeline. \textbf{Stage~1 (Extract)}: an LLM extracts the model's final answer from its free-form output (model: Claude~Sonnet~4.6, temperature~=~0.0, max tokens~=~16384). \textbf{Stage~2 (Judge)}: a second LLM call compares the extracted answer to the ground truth using benchmark-specific rubrics (same model and settings as Stage~1 for consistency).
+Benchmark-specific rubrics cover exact match for GAIA, option matching or text equivalence for GPQA and HLE, and textual equivalence checks for open-ended benchmarks such as LiveBench and AA-LCR.
+All Pass@1 scores are reported as percentages.